 One of the most common forms of brain damage from car crashes is diffuse axonal injury, which occurs in about half of all serious head traumas.

 Ischemia is a diffuse injury caused due to insufficient blood supply to certain parts of the brain.
 This causes cerebral hypoxia due to a lack of oxygen and results in the death of the brain cells.

 - Skull Fractures

-Skull fractures refer to the fracture of bones in the brain due to a severe trauma.
-Linear skull fractures or minor cracks in the skull is most commonly reported in TBI.
-Fractures if mild may be healed over time.
-Serious fractures may lead to complications like bleeding, leaking of cerebrospinal fluid, brain damage, infection and seizures.
+Skull fractures refer to the fracture of bones in the brain due to severe trauma.
+Linear skull fractures or minor cracks in the skull are most commonly reported in TBI.
+Fractures, if mild, may be healed over time.
+Serious fractures may lead to complications like bleeding, leaking of cerebrospinal fluid, brain damage, infection, and seizures.

 Diagnosis and Treatment for Traumatic Brain Injury